indimail/indimail-virtualdomains/.github/README-indimail.md

 [pam-multi](#https://github.com/mbhangui/indimail-mta/wiki/pam-multi.8) is a framework that allows multiple configurable methods for authentication using PAM. pam-multi is a system to handle the authentication tasks of applications (services) on systems which use PAM, against any proprietary database.
 The system provides a stable general interface, that privilege granting programs (such  as pam-checkpwd(8), authpam(7), login(1) and su(1)) can defer to, to perform standard authentication tasks.
 The primary goal of pam-multi was to allow authentication of IMAP/POP3 servers like courier-imap, dovecot against IndiMail(5)'s MySQL database.
 However, tt can be used for any application which can authenticate using pam(8) to authenticate against any proprietary database that you have. pam-multi supports four methods for password hashing schemes. crypt (DES), MD5, SHA256, SHA512.
 To use pam-multi for any application (which currently uses PAM), you need to modify the PAM  configuration  file  for that application.
 Simply  put, pam-multi extends an existing pam module to authenticate against any database using any one of the three methods described below.
 Apart from supporting authentication, pam-multi supports account management like password expiry and account expiry.

 1. Using a SQL statement.
 This is provided by using the -m option to pam-multi.
 Currently only MySQL database is supported.
 You also need to pass connection parameters using -u, -p, -D, -H and -P options to connect to the MySQL database.
 When pam-multi is used for authentication,  it is  expected  that  the  sql\_statement will return a row containing the encrypted password for the user.
 When used for account management, it is expected that the sql\_statement will return the expiry date (as a long data  type)  for the account.
 The password expiry can be returned along with the account expiry separated by a ',' comma sign.
 If you are using this, make sure that your pam configuration file in /etc/pam.d is not world readable as it will expose your MySQL database password.
 In any case do not use a privileged MySQL user in the pam configuration.
+If is advised to use a MySQL user that has only SELECT privileges for your MySQL database.

 2. Using a <u>command</u>.
 This is provided by using the -c option. pam-multi will use sh -c "<u>command</u>".
 It  is  expected  that the output of the command will be an encrypted password.
 When pam-multi is used for account management, it is ex pected that the output of the command will be the expiry date for the account.
 The password expiry can be returned along with the account expiry separated by a ',' comma sign.